 This recipe cooks in five hours so you can prep it on game day and serve it right out of your Crock Pot!
 Having a insulated slow cooker carrier.

 Chili tastes better when it sits a day, so all the flavors can marry which makes it a great make ahead meal for parties.
 Plus, it freezes well.

 - game day parties

 - meal planning

 - birthday parties

-I made this chili as part of our “after birth” meal prep plan for our first son.
+I made this Crock Pot of chili as part of our “after birth” meal prep plan for our first son.
 It was convenient to pull small batches out of the freezer for dinner to reheat.
 Who has time to cook dinner with a newborn?
 It is such an exciting time!
 I’ll never forget how proud my husband was bringing him through the threshold.
 It still brings a smile to my face.

 - Make it vegetarian: Omit the ground beef and add 3 more cans of beans-pinto, navy or white beans or add more black or red kidney beans and another can of diced tomatoes.

 - Use ground turkey instead of beef to lighten it up.